Here are some of the best events in central Croatia that take place in towns such as Samobor, Karlovac, Zapresic and Sveta Nedjelja.

 Gastro Turopolja is an event in early October in Velika Gorica that highlights the gastronomic offerings from local restaurants and food producers.
 (It takes place during Restaurant Week in Croatia when restaurants offer a specific menu at a special price.)

-You may have heard of Ban Josip Jelacic – if you’ve visited Zagreb you certainly will have done so!
-(Seeing as the main square there is named Trg Ban Jelacic.)
-The town of Zapresic celebrates Jelacic Days in October, the month of birth of the Ban (the ruler of Croatia in the 19th century when it was part of the Austro-Hungarian Empire).
-The festival takes visitors back to the days of the 19th century, celebrating Ban Jelacic at his estate in the town.
+You may have heard of Ban Josip Jelacic – if you’ve visited Zagreb, you certainly will have done so!
+(Seeing as the main square there is named Trg Ban Jelacic and there’s that statue of him on a horse.)
+The town of Zapresic celebrates Jelacic Days in October, the month of birth of the Ban (which roughly translates to governor or lord in English).
+Ban Jelacic was the ruler of Croatia in the 19th century when it was part of the Austro-Hungarian Empire.
+The festival takes visitors back to the days of that century, celebrating Ban Jelacic at his estate in the town.

-Close to Sveti Ivan Zelina, north of Zagreb, you will find the 26th Zelina Chestnut Festival taking place in mid October.
-With plenty of food and treats on offer – including delicious roasted chestnuts – there’s also live music, activities for kids, fitness fun and talks about wild animals.
+Close to Sveti Ivan Zelina, north of Zagreb, you will find the 28th Zelina Chestnut Festival taking place in mid-October.
+(Read up a bit more about last year’s event: Join the Kestenijada (Chestnut Festival) in Ivan Sveti Zelina.)
+With plenty of food and treats on offer – including delicious roasted chestnuts, of course – there’s also live music, activities for kids, fitness fun and talks about wild animals.
+This really is a wonderful autumnal event.

-Ivanic-Grad southeast of Zagreb hosts Bucijada (Pumpkin Day) on the third weekend of October.
-Pumpkins and pumpkin products (pumpkin seed oil, for example – very tasty!) are celebrated.
+Ivanic-Grad, southeast of Zagreb, hosts Bucijada (Pumpkin Day) on the third weekend of October each year.
+Pumpkins and pumpkin products (pumpkin seed oil, for example, which is very tasty!) are celebrated.

 Events in Central Croatia in December

-Almost all towns will host their own ‘Advent’ (Christmas and New Year’s events) which usually comprises beautiful Christmas decorations, a small fair (serving festive food and drink), live music, perhaps an ice rink and fireworks on New Year’s eve.
+Almost all towns will host their own ‘Advent’ (Christmas and New Year’s events), which usually comprises beautiful Christmas decorations, a small fair (serving festive food and drink), live music, perhaps an ice rink and fireworks on New Year’s Eve.
+Towns in central Croatia are no exception!